nhstaple/EulShell/README.md

 #### Option 2 - Download [release](https://github.com/nhstaple/EulShell/releases)

-Grab the latest release and do what you will!
+Grab the latest release and open with Qt Creator.

 ## Built With